alvarosdev/staticmap-osm-generator/README.md

 2. Checks disk cache for existing image
 3. If not cached, fetches 4 OSM tiles in parallel (with memory cache)
 4. Composes tiles and draws custom marker at center
-5. Saves to disk cache and returns PNG with appropriate headers
+5. Saves to disk cache and returns WebP with appropriate headers

 ### `GET /health`